BlakeACollins/HarryPotterQuiz/README.md

 What I learned during this project:

-Planning my app design before coding.
-Taking an app layout from drawing to XML code.
+Planning my app design before coding, taking an app layout from drawing to XML code, creating, positioning, and styling views, creating interactivity through button clicks and Java code, and commenting and documenting your code.
-Creating, positioning, and styling views.
-Creating interactivity through button clicks and Java code.
-Commenting and documenting your code.